Psmths/windows-forensic-artifacts/README.md

 ## Account Activity
 Account activity artifacts may provide the following information:
  - Account - Creation Time
+   - When was this account created?
  - Account - Group Membership
+   - What groups is the account a member of?
  - Account - Last Login
+   - When did this account last log in?
  - Account - Login History
  - Account - Logon ID
+   - Certain activity can be tied to login sessions by means of a `Logon ID`
  - Account - Relative Identifier (RID)
+   - What is the account's [Relative Identifier](https://en.wikipedia.org/wiki/Relative_identifier)?
  - Account - Security Identifier (SID)
+   - What is the account's [Security Identifier](https://en.wikipedia.org/wiki/Security_Identifier)?

 | Arifact Type | Artifact | 11 | 10 | 8 | 7 | Vista | XP |
 | - | - | - | - | - | - | - | - |